]Ashburton Community BankÂ® Manager, Kathy Koulouris and Senior Manager, Nick Coker recently launched a Home Loans Campaign at the Ashy Redbacks.

 Shareholders elect directors for a maximum of three years, with retirements on a rotating basis.
 The Chairman canvasses each directorâ€™s plans to remain on the Board each year.
 The Board Governance Framework considers the ongoing succession planning for the Boardâ€™s composition.
 The Board has a skills matrix to identify the various skills and experience of its current members and to identify the skills to be recruited in the future.
 There is no standing Nominations Committee, but the Board appoints a committee when considering appointing a new director.

 All new directors must satisfy a comprehensive due diligence process that meets the requirements of the Companyâ€™s and Bendigo Bankâ€™s risk management systems.
-There is also an induction process for new directors, so they can learn as much about the Company as possible in a short time and contribute to the Boardâ€™s functions as soon as possible.
+There is also an induction process for new directors, so they can learn as much about the Company and contribute to the Boardâ€™s functions as soon as possible.

 The Board does not have a formal diversity policy because of the Companyâ€™s small size and the small geographic area it serves.
 The Board aspires to a greater gender balance, but is mindful that service on the Board is not remunerated on commercial terms and the limitations this creates.